Henry Rawlinson, 1st Baron Rawlinson: Death

 Rawlinson died on 28 March 1925 at the age of 61 at Delhi in India, after a medical operation for a stomach ailment, although not long before the operation he had played polo and cricket and seemed fit and well.
 His body was carried back to England on the SS Assaye, which was met on reaching the English Channel by a Royal Navy destroyer, onto which the coffin was transferred, then carried into Portsmouth Harbour, being met at the South Jetty by a military ceremonial receiving party.
 Rawlinson was buried in the chapel of St Michael and St George in the north transept of St Andrew's Church, Trent, in the county of Dorset.

 Personal life

-Rawlinson was a gifted water colour artist.
-In March 1920, he and Winston Churchill enjoyed a painting holiday together on the French estate of the Duke of Westminster.
+Rawlinson was a gifted watercolour artist.
+In March 1920, he and Winston Churchill enjoyed a painting holiday together on the French estate of Hugh Grosvenor, 2nd Duke of Westminster.
 "The General paints in water colours and does it very well," wrote Churchill.
 "With all my enormous paraphernalia, I have produced very indifferent results here."

 He married Meredith Sophia Francis Kennard (1861–1931) at St Paul's Church, Knightsbridge, London on 5 November 1890, the marriage producing no children.
 On Henry Rawlinson's death the baronetcy passed to his brother Alfred Rawlinson.